fastenhealth/docs/BETA.md

 ### Logging In

-The Fasten BETA contains a pre-populated database with a test user.
-You can login to this test user with the following credentials:
+Before you can use the Fasten BETA you'll need to [Create an Account](http://localhost:9090/web/auth/signup).

+It can be as simple as
-- **Username:** `test@test.com`
+- **Username:** `testuser`
 - **Password:** `testtest`

-> You can also create a new account using the [Create an Account](http://localhost:9090/web/auth/signup) link on the sign-in page.
-See `Connecting a new Source` below for credentials you can use to connect to healthcare providers yourself.
+> See `Connecting a new Source` below for credentials you can use to connect to healthcare providers.

 ### Dashboard

 Once you login, you'll be taken to the dashboard.
 From here you can explore the data retrieved from the various healthcare providers.
+This page will intially be empty, see the next section - `Connecting a new Source`  - for more info.

 ### Connecting a new Source
-You may want to try (re)connecting a health care provider.
+Before you can use Fasten, you'll need to connect a healthcare provider.
 To do so, you'll need to use a Sandbox user and password from the table below.

 > You should not (and cannot) use real credentials to test Fasten.